 - unlimited access to books (#pdlink)

 - sound machine (#pdlink)

 FOOD!
 Gifts Men Actually Want When Stuck in Hospital

-Steak (#paidlink).
-One of the most popular (but not the most frequent) gifts I’ve seen is a steak dinner.
+One of the most popular (but not the most frequent) hospital gifts for guys I’ve seen is a steak dinner.
 Have one delivered, or send them an Uber gift card in a sweet or funny card.